 2. Have something relevant to say

-Someone with the reputation to waste time in meetings will be interrupted more often.
+Someone with a reputation to waste time in meetings will be interrupted more often.
 Therefore, it is better to say nothing than say something that is not particularly relevant.
 In such a case there is a high chance that you will be publicly interrupted.
-On the other hand, when having the reputation to deliver relevant contributions, you have the full attention.
+On the other hand, when having the reputation to deliver relevant contributions, you have full attention.

-3. Make it easier to the listeners
+3. Make it easier for the listeners

 Some people have something to contribute, but they cannot present it in such a way that it is immediately understood.
 Make it easier for the audience to enjoy listening to you and your message.
 Get your message across to the people.
 Focus on clear and convincing communication.
 This includes a clear speech structure, even for short speeches.
 Support your message verbally and non-verbally.
 The physical act of gesturing helps you form clearer thoughts and speak in tighter sentences with more declarative language.